ibm-cloud-docs/EventStreams/using_kafka_api.md

 #### Using SASL OAUTHBEARER with trusted profile and compute resource token
 {: #using_sasl_oauthbearer_trusted}

-All the properties are the same with API key except the `sasl.jaas.config` is different.
+All the properties are the same as described for the [API key]( #using_sasl_oauthbearer_api_key) except the `sasl.jaas.config` is different.

 - `grant_type` in `sasl.jaas.config` is `urn:ibm:params:oauth:grant-type:cr-token`.
-- `profile_id` in `sasl.jaas.config` is a file location storing trusted profile ID.
+- `profile_id` in `sasl.jaas.config` is a file location storing the trusted profile ID.
 This file can be mounted to a Kubernetes pod running Kafka client code as a read-only volume and made available to the Kafka client code.
 - `cr_token` in `sasl.jaas.config` is a file location storing service account token from a Kubernetes pod running Kafka client code.
-See [What is a service account token](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#launch-a-pod-using-service-account-token-projection){: external}.
+For more information, see [What is a service account token](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#launch-a-pod-using-service-account-token-projection){: external}.

-See the following example:
+For example:

 ```config
 bootstrap.servers=${BOOTSTRAP_ENDPOINTS}